kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 as expected (egress to CoreDNS for example).
 Those traffic should not be blocked when developers apply NetworkPolicy to their Namespaces which isolates the workloads.

-### DefaultNetworkPolicy resource
+### ClusterDefaultNetworkPolicy resource

-A DefaultNetworkPolicy resource will help the administrators set baseline security rules for the cluster, i.e. a developer CAN override these rules by creating NetworkPolicies that applies to the same workloads as the DefaultNetworkPolicy does.
+A ClusterDefaultNetworkPolicy resource will help the administrators set baseline security rules for the cluster, i.e. a developer CAN override these rules by creating NetworkPolicies that applies to the same workloads as the ClusterDefaultNetworkPolicy does.

-DefaultNetworkPolicy works just like NetworkPolicy except that it is cluster-scoped.
+ClusterDefaultNetworkPolicy works just like NetworkPolicy except that it is cluster-scoped.
-When workloads are selected by a DefaultNetworkPolicy, they are isolated except for the ingress/egress rules specified.
-DefaultNetworkPolicy rules will not have actions associated -- each rule will be an 'allow' rule.
+When workloads are selected by a ClusterDefaultNetworkPolicy, they are isolated except for the ingress/egress rules specified.
+ClusterDefaultNetworkPolicy rules will not have actions associated -- each rule will be an 'allow' rule.

-Aggregated NetworkPolicy rules will be evaluated before aggregated DefaultNetworkPolicy rules.
-If a Pod is selected by both, a DefaultNetworkPolicy and a NetworkPolicy, then the DefaultNetworkPolicy's effect on that Pod becomes obsolete.
+Aggregated NetworkPolicy rules will be evaluated before aggregated ClusterDefaultNetworkPolicy rules.
+If a Pod is selected by both, a ClusterDefaultNetworkPolicy and a NetworkPolicy, then the ClusterDefaultNetworkPolicy's effect on that Pod becomes obsolete.
 In this case, the traffic allowed will be solely determined by the NetworkPolicy.

 ### Precedence model